veganmosfet/Solar_Cybersecurity_Requirements/README.md

 5. In case of mTLS, it shall be possible to add client certificates during the pairing process.
 6. The pairing process shall involve physical user interaction with the device (e.g. pressing a key).
 7. Device individual initial passwords shall be implemented.
-8. Session tokens shall be used with limited lifetime.
+8. Session tokens shall have a limited lifetime.
 9. Session tokens shall be invalidated as soon as a user logs off.
 10. The APIs of the gateway server shall be well documented.